dmullings81/arcade-game/README.md

 ##Usage

+To run the game simply open the file index.html.
+If you want to download the game, ensure you download index.html and the js, images, css folders.
 This version of Frogger is written in JavaScript, so if you are having trouble loading the game, make sure JavaScript enabled in the browser's settings.
 It is designed to be controlled using keyboard inputs.
 Therefore, you'll need a keyboard to control the game.
 Sorry smartphones and tablets!

 ##License

-The contents of this repository are covered under the [MIT License](https://www.github.com).
+The contents of this repository are covered under the [MIT License](https://opensource.org/licenses/MIT).